One of the most popular questions that we get asked is “how can I open a bank account as a foreigner?”

 A common stumbling block for foreigners and non-residents trying to open a bank account in a foreign country is their lack of “ties” to that jurisdiction.

-For instance, it’s difficult for banks to authenticate foreign identification documents, source of funds, or source of wealth in another country.
+For instance, it’s difficult for banks to authenticate foreign identification documents.
+Likewise, it’s difficult to prove an international source of funds.
+And the same is true for a foreign source of wealth in another country.
 And that’s a problem.

 As part of their due-diligence process, banks have to verify these items in order to satisfy bank-wide anti-money laundering (AML) requirements.
-If a bank fails to satisfy their AML requirements, they can face heavy penalty fines, attract scrutiny from regulators, and lose their correspondent banking relationships which are vital to their business.
+If a bank fails to satisfy their AML requirements, they can face heavy penalties.
+It can also attract scrutiny from regulators.
+All of this can contribute to them losing their correspondent banking relationships which are vital to their business.

 For example, many Singaporean banks won’t even let tourists or foreigners if they don’t have residency or a valid work permit.
 But, as GlobalBanks Insiders know, there are still ways to open accounts if you know which banks will open a bank account as a foreigner.